a-krirk/Cheat-sheets/Pandas.md

 ```python
 reviews_df.loc[(reviews_df.country == 'Italy') | (reviews_df.points >= 90)]
 ```
-### isin method
+### .isin method
-Pandas has a built-in method `isin` which lets you select data whose value "is in" a list of values.
+Pandas has a built-in method `.isin` which lets you select data whose value "is in" a list of values.

 For example, here's how we can use it to select wines only from Italy or France: